-This Written Assignment requires you to write a clear, well-organized paper which answers the questions in Part 1 of this assignment and demonstrates that you have read the material in the modules.
+This assignment requires you to write a clear, well-organized paper (500-750 words) which responds to the prompt provided below and demonstrates you have read the material in the modules.

 First and foremost, I am grading your comprehension of the course material.
-If you do not demonstrate that you have read and understood the content from the modules, you will not receive a good grade.
-To get a good grade, you must show me that you have read and understood the content in the modules we have looked at so far.
+To get a good grade, you must show me that you have read and understood the content from the modules we have covered so far.

 Second, I am grading for critical thinking and analysis.
 How well do you form and support your arguments with evidence from the course material or external sources?

 Third, I am grading for clean and quality writing.
 This means your paper should be well-written, thoroughly proofread, answer all parts of the prompt, and cite and format any/all sources correctly (see course Orientation for guidance on the APA style we expect you to use in this class).